The King of the Snakes: Yogur people

 In a tale from the Yogur people titled Youngest Sister and Serpent Prince, a poor widowed man lives with his three daughters.
 One day, he goes with his ax to gather firewood to sell.
 He climbs a large pine tree and chops some branches, but lets his ax slip from his hands.
 The man climbs down the tree to get the ax back and sees a white serpent coiled around the ax.
 The animal explains he is the white serpent prince of the mountains, and asks for one of the man's daughters in marriage in exchange for returning the ax.
 The man agrees and runs back home.
 The next day, after having a nightmare, the man tells his three daughters about the marriage proposal.
 The elder daughters refuse to do so, but the third daughter, Youngest Daughter, agrees to marry the snake.
 While she goes on a journey, she goes to sleep and has a dream about a white-haired woman.
 In her vision, the white-haired woman tells the girl not to be afraid, for the snake prince and his family are immortals banished from the heavens.
 Youngest Daughter goes to the snakes' lair to meet her husband.
 She enters the cave and, after the gate locks behind her, the white snake turns into a man, and so do his family, to greet her.
 They marry and live happily.
 One day, however, she begins to miss home.
 She goes home to visit her father and her elder sister wants to visit her brother-in-law.
 The Eldest Daughter goes to the snake lair and faints at the sight of the snake family.
 The white snake prince turns to his human form and explains to his wife that in a few days time, the snake curse on him and his family will be lifted, and they will become humans forevermore.
-After the curse is lifted, her middle sister, Second Daughter, visits her and admires the beauty of the snake prince's human form, so she drowns her sister in the river and passes herself off as her cadette.
+After the curse is lifted, her middle sister, Second Daughter, visits her and admires the beauty of the snake prince's human form, so she drowns her sister in the river and passes herself off as her little sister.
 Some time later, the false wife takes the horse to drink in the river, but a greenfinch bothers her.
 The snake prince takes the greenfinch home, and it craps on the false wife's food and drink, so much so that she kills the little bird and buries it in the ground.
 On its grave a thorny bush sprouts and hurts the false wife whenever she walks near it.
 She throws the bush in the fire to burn it and from its ashes a stone spindle appears and rolls out of the cave.
 An old woman finds the stone spindle and brings it home.
 When the old woman leaves and returns home, there is milk tea and food prepared.
 She discovers that her mysterious housekeeper is a girl, Youngest Daughter, who comes out of the stone spindle.
 One day, the girl convinces the old woman to invite the serpent prince to their house, but the false wife insists some tasks to be done first.
 After fulfilling the tasks, the snake prince and the false wife go to the old woman house, where Youngest Daughter drops her own golden wedding ring on the snake prince's bowl of food.
 He discovers the truth, takes a discarded snakeskin from his house and throws it at Second Daughter, the false wife, to turn her into a coloured snake.